msy2008/p2pool-n/README.md

     cd ..
     sudo rm -r Twisted-15.4.0*

-You'll also need to install and run your bitcoin-qt or bitcoind of choice, and edit ~/.bitcoin/bitcoin.conf (or the corresponding file for litecoin or altcoin or whatever other coin you intend to mine) with your bitcoind's RPC username and password.
+You'll also need to install and run your bitcoin-qt or bitcoind of choice, and edit ~/.bitcoin/bitcoin.conf (or the corresponding file for litecoin or altcoin or whatever other coin you intend to mine) with your bitcoin's RPC username and password.
 Launch your bitcoin-qt or bitcoind, and after it has finished downloading blocks and syncing, go to your p2pool directory and run

 Taking Infinitecoin as an example: Create a file named infinitecoin.conf and edit the following content.